n0r3a/minimal_voidlinux_install/README.md

 **Disclaimer:**

 * This script doesn't use LVM
-* File system is XFS
+* File system is xfs
 * You'll need `git` and `parted` installed before running the script

 **Why I Made This:**